 Prior to founding Hillcrest Health Services, Ms. Roberts was a Social Worker for the State of Iowa and taught Long Term Care Administration for the University of Nebraska at Omaha.
 Ms. Roberts has sat on several Board of Directors including Alzheimer’s Association Midlands Chapter, Child Savings Institute, Visiting Nurses Association, Big Brothers Big Sisters, Nebraska Health Care Association, and Immanuel Health Systems Retirement Communities.

 Ms. Roberts received her Masters of Social Work degree from the University of Nebraska – Omaha, specializing in gerontology.
 She received her undergraduate degree in Social Work from University of Northern Iowa.
-Ms. Roberts has been personally recognized with several awards including the Ten Outstanding Young Omahans award, Bellevue Person of the Year, Distinguished Alumni from the Bellevue Chamber, American Red Cross Volunteer of the Year, and the University of Nebraska Award for Outstanding Public Service.
+Ms. Roberts has been personally recognized with several awards including the Ten Outstanding Young Omahans award, Bellevue Person of the Year, Distinguished Alumni from the Bellevue Chamber, American Red Cross Volunteer of the Year, the University of Nebraska Award for Outstanding Public Service, Suburban Newspapers’ Worthy Women of Distinction, and Bellevue Chamber of Commerce’s Distinguished Service Award.

 Mr. Irwin’s previous experience includes serving as Regional Vice President for Sava in MI and WI as well as Director of Operations and Senior Administrator for HCR Manor Care, Inc. in Michigan and Itex Company in Illinois.
 He is a licensed administrator in both Illinois and Nebraska, and has served as a Senior Examiner for the American Health Care Association Quality Awards.

-Mr. Irwin holds a B.A. degree in business administration and management from Western Michigan University.
+Mr. Irwin holds a B.A. degree in business administration and management from Western Michigan University and an MBA from Bellevue University.
 He currently lives in Papillion with his wife Michelle and their three children.

 Martha Zubke is Vice President of Quality Improvement & Administration.
 She joined the organization in 2006 and is principally responsible for quality improvement, education, corporate compliance, risk management and human resources for Hillcrest Health Services.